semanticsean/ATAT/contribute.md

 Refactor

+breaking on:

+n > 1 agent in cc's

+n > 1 agent in @@

 🚩 FF LOOPING AGENTS
-🚩 line breaks in ff history not working right

 🚩 embody vs. creator

-🚩 CARDS not integrated
-🚩 multiplayer putting response inside quoted content
-🚩 explain multi-part nature
-🚩 summarize json not working
+🚩 summarize json not working consistently / should be function calling?

-🚩 prompt control for detail shortcodes / not an email / 🚩 summarize not working
+🚩 have intermediary llm handle shortcode detection and even repair of incorrect shortcode vs. brittle regex

 🚩 agent confusion / context awareness of each other

 🚩 duplicate and triplicate responses, especially in detail 🚩 email formatting needs to be its own class / set of tools 🚩 atlas awareness